Get Expert Pet Advice Straight to Your Inbox

 Exercise Needs

-LOW: Birmans do not have any special exercise needs.
+Birmans do not have any special exercise needs.
 They are recommended as indoor pets.
 Their affectionate and friendly nature can make them an easy target for outdoor dangers.

-Their physical activity should be similar to that of most cats (sleeping long hours, playing, running and jumping).
+Their physical activity should be similar to that of most cats ( sleeping long hours, playing, running and jumping).

 Grooming Needs

-LOW: The Birman doesn’t have an undercoat and the fur doesn’t mat easily, so grooming is easy.
-It’s sufficient to brush your Birman just 1–2 times per week to maintain the coat’s softness.
+The Birman doesn't have an undercoat and the fur doesn't mat easily, so grooming is easy.
+It's sufficient to brush your Birman just 1–2 times per week to maintain the coat's softness.
+Trim your cat’s nailsas needed (usually once every 1–2 weeks), and clean the ears and teeth to promote good overall health.

 Health Problems

-MEDIUM: Birmans are fairly healthy but have a propensity to become overweight or obese.
+Birmans are fairly healthy but have a propensity to become overweight or obese.
 Regulate their food intake to prevent weight gain.

-There is also a possibility of hypertrophic cardiomyopathy (HCM) affecting the breed.
+There is also a possibility of hypertrophic cardiomyopathy (HCM)affecting the breed.
 HCM is the most common disease affecting the heart by thickening the heart walls and restricting blood flow.

 Symptoms are rare but might include weight changes, difficulty breathing or an irregular heartbeat.